Ferlab-Ste-Justine/ferlease/README.md

 ## Playground Repo

-As you are reading this documentation, refer to the followin resources for an playground that can be experimented with when discovering this project:
+As you are reading this documentation, refer to the followin resources for a playground that can be experimented with when discovering this project:
 - **Playground repo**: https://github.com/Ferlab-Ste-Justine/ferlease-playground
 - **Configuration example**: https://github.com/Ferlab-Ste-Justine/ferlease/tree/main/usage-example